johnny2smooth/johnny2smooth/README.md

 - 🌱 I’m taking a deep dive into everything **Rails🎢 + Hotwire 🧬**

-- ⏳ I’m accelerating the time that it takes for my team to [transcribe post-treatment interviews with patients who use our Tuberculosis Treatment Companion web app](john-is.online/projects/whisper)

 - 👨‍💻 All of my projects are available at [john-is.online](john-is.online)

 - 📫 How to reach me **john@john-is.online** or **johnbp13@gmail.com**